tallguyjenks/DevLog/DevLog/p.priority.wgu-d191-class.md

 IS 'Update reports when new data is added to the rpt.report_data table';
 ```

-## F. Create a stored procedure that can be used to refresh the data in both your detailed and summary tables.
-The procedure should clear the contents of the detailed and summary tables and perform the ETL load process from part C and include comments that identify how often the stored procedure should be executed.

-TODO left off here, refactor this trigger code into a stored proc to update the report tables based on new inserts to the clean_data table
+## E. Write a SQL code that creates a trigger on the detailed table of the report that will continually update the summary table as data is added to the detailed table.

 ```sql

 CREATE FUNCTION rpt.FN_ETL() RETURNS trigger AS $etl$ BEGIN
     TRUNCATE TABLE rpt.location_trended;